 Coffee With Friends

 Inviting the girls round for a coffee and a natter is one way to spend a free morning.
+You could even order in some delicious treats from Beverly Hills Bakery, which offers speedy cupcake delivery in London, Manchester and everywhere else in the UK!
 As a mother, we don’t enjoy much of a social life.
 It’s quite nice speaking to someone whose nappy I don’t have to worry about changing…

 We also don’t have much of an opportunity to enjoy the finer things in life in case they become ruined or broken.
 That’s why, when there are no children around, it’s good to sit at home with the girls and put the coffee machine for the best cuppa possible and catch up on the latest gossip, of course.
 If you really want to show off in front of your friends, why not invest in a coffee grinder?